On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: Setup driven by a nonnegative local martingale converging to zero

 \subsection{Universal properties of $X=N$}

-A non-negative local martingale $(N_t)$ is a supermartingale and it is a (true) martingale if and only if $\e N_t=\e N_0$, $t\geq 0$.
-We also have that if $N_t$ or $N_{t-}$ touch zero then $N_t$ remains in zero (see e.g.\ Dellacherie and Meyer \cite[Thm~VI.17]{DellacherieMeyer:80}). \begin{lemma} Consider a non-negative local martingale $(N_t)$ with $N_{0-}:=N_0>0$.
+A nonnegative local martingale $(N_t)$ is a supermartingale and it is a (true) martingale if and only if $\e N_t=\e N_0$, $t\geq0$.
+We also have that if $N_t$ or $N_{t-}$ touch zero then $N_t$ remains in zero (see, e.g., Dellacherie and Meyer~\cite{DellacherieMeyer80}, Theorem~VI.17). \begin{lemma} Consider a nonnegative local martingale $(N_t)$ with $N_{0-}:=N_0>0$.
 Then